Ever wondered why we never remember the first few years of our lives? Dr. Maria

 Most animals are born, from the onset, with bodies that are mostly equipped to survive in their immediate environments.
 They learn the basic faculties almost immediately and have all their fundamental organs and systems in place.
 Humans are not the same.

 This is due to one special advantage that humans have over other animals—the ability to adapt to different environments.
-That is why Dr. Montessori considered the child at the first two years to be “still in an embryonic stage.”
+That is why Dr.

 What is the Job of the Absorbent Mind?